Why go to Sunday Mass?

 Attending Sunday Mass is of profound importance, not only as an obligation but as a source of spiritual nourishment and growth.

-Because we have the schedules of so many churches worldwide in the Catholic Mass Times app, it doesn’t matter if you are at home, traveling or far from home.
-This app can help you find nearby churches wherever you are.
+Thanks to having the schedules of so many churches around the world in the Mass Times app, it doesn’t matter if you’re at home, traveling, or away from home.
+This application can help you find nearby churches wherever you are.
 And what a beautiful gift it is to go to Mass on Sundays and every day of the week if possible!

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.

 From the Genesis account, we understand that God established a day consecrated to Him: “And on the seventh day He rested.”
-This is the root of the Jewish Sabbath.
-However, since Jesus Christ was resurrected on a Sunday, the early Christians moved the Sabbath to the first day of the week, Sunday, dedicating it fully to God.
+This is the root of the Jewish sabbath.
+However, since Jesus Christ rose on a Sunday, the early Christians decided to move the sabbath to the first day of the week, Sunday, dedicating it fully to God.

 In the Acts of the Apostles, it is mentioned that the tradition of celebrating Mass on Sundays dates back to the beginning of the Church, when the apostles and the first followers gathered on the first day of the week, remembering the Resurrection of Christ, to read the Scriptures and share the bread of the Eucharist.